 Land Bank was instrumental in supporting the launch of a new youth agriculture initiative called the Agri-Teen Symposium this March.
 The initiative aims to facilitate greater youth participation across the agricultural value chain by providing youth with relevant information.

+Land Bank contributes to poverty eradication and celebrating 10 years of Mandela Day.
 Giving back is embedded in our development culture at Land Bank, and our employees regularly get involved to make a difference in the communities in which we operate.

 Mr ME Lekgau is a development farmer, farming with livestock on Magatle communal land (894.5 ha) in the Ga-Mphahlele village.
 There is sufficient water and grazing for the livestock, with a carrying capacity of 108 animals.
 Mr Lekgau has one bull and 35 cows currently and is looking to expand his herd.
 He approached Land Bank for support and was granted a loan to help him expand his farm to its full carrying capacity.

 Land Bank is proud to be able to help Mr Lekgau kick-start his farming dream!

 Akwandze Agricultural Financial Service was established in 2006 after land was transferred from the previous owners to a newly established Community Property Associations (CPA).
 The project was set up to provide financial services to these property associations, strategic partners and small-scale farmers in the sugarcane production industry.